 - Premature osteoarthritis after cartilage damage: ~ 20%

 The decisive factors are: minimal pain, minimal swelling, good mobility, and good wound conditions.
-After MPFL reconstruction, we recommend a knee brace that limits the knee flexion to 90 °, weight-bearing relief with crutches for 6 weeks with a partial load of 10 kg.
-When you are feeling comfortable with your knee, you will go home.
-This is usually the case after 3 days.
+After MPFL reconstruction, we recommend a knee brace that limits the knee flexion to 90 °, full weight-bearing is allowed with the full extention of the knee.
+You will usually be discharged within 3-5 days.

 The stitches can be removed by your family doctor about 12 – 14 days after the operation.
 We will see you routinely after 6 weeks (with an X-ray), 3 and 6 months for check-ups in our out-patient clinic.
 Usually, you should be doing fine after 6 months and thus, we can then complete the treatment.